gemserk/cantunethis/README.md

 		float speed;
 	}

-Then in some part of the code:
+Then in some part of the code you can register a tunable property for the character speed field with metadata declaring a minimum and maximum values of 10 and 50 respectively:

 	Character character = ...